Call Northside 777: Production

 20th Century-Fox reported on January 24, 1947, that Call Northside 777 would be filmed in the semi-documentary manner.
 Fox had obtained the necessary legal clearances from the persons involved in the story and had dispatched producer Otto Lang and writer Leonard Hoffman to gather material for the film in Chicago.
 Eventually Quentin Reynolds and Jay Dratler joined Hoffman in writing the script.

 According to a March 7 report in The New York Times, Fox had named Henry Fonda to play the lead in Call Northside 777, which would precede Chicken Every Sunday and Lone Star Preacher on Fonda's schedule.
 However, a month later Fonda was cast as the star of Daisy Kenyon.
 Two months afterward Fox replaced Fonda in Call Northside 777 with Jimmy Stewart.
 Lloyd Nolan was originally tabbed to play the role of Brian Kelly, but Lee J. Cobb ended up in the role.
 Leopoldine Konstantin was originally considered to play the wrongly convicted man's mother, but the part went to Kasia Orzazewski.

 Call Northside 777 was shot extensively in Chicago.
 Views of the Merchandise Mart as well as Holy Trinity Polish Mission can be seen throughout the film.

 Aside from Chicago, locations for Call Northside 777 included Santa Monica and also the Illinois Stateville Prison "Roundhouse" annex, which was closed in 2016 but briefly reopened in 2020 for COVID-19 housing.
 (The prison "Roundhouse" was a panopticon cellblock, built according to ideas originated by English philosopher Jeremy Bentham).

 Screenwriters on Call Northside 777 took liberties in a number of areas to make what they believed would be a more compelling story for a theater audience.
-Among them was that Wiecek's innocence was determined not by enlarging a newspaper headline to catch a key witness lying about a minor point, but that the prosecution had suppressed the fact she had initially declared that she could not identify the two men involved in the police shooting.
+Among them was that while Wiecek's innocence is determined by enlarging a newspaper headline to catch a key witness lying about a minor point, the real life Majczek's innocence was established by locating the original arrest report that corroborated Majczek's assertion that the speakeasy proprietress had failed to identify him in 2 lineups conducted the day he was arrested, and only picked him out in a third lineup conducted the following day.